CloudCannon/Academy/_posts/2017-02-06-introduction-to-jekyll-layouts.md

 ~~~
 {% endraw %}

-On our landing pages we can set `hero_text` in the front matter which will change the heading.
+On our landing pages we can set `hero_text` in the front matter which changes the heading:
 {% raw %}
 ~~~html
 ---